Ankr-network/ankr-docs/pages/staking/liquid-staking/avax/faq.md

-### Which wallets are compatible with the aAVAXb/aAVAXc tokens?
+### Which wallets are compatible with the ankrAVAX tokens?

 aAVAXb/aAVAXc is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.